-Starting times for the Traditional Staff Meetings:
+Starting times for staff meetings:

-- (1) Staff Meetings shall begin five (5) minutes after regularly scheduled dismissal time. - (2) Joint building meetings shall be punctual, mutually agreed upon time.
+- 1. Staff meetings shall begin five (5) minutes after the regularly scheduled dismissal time. - 2.
+Joint building meetings shall be punctual, at a mutually agreed upon time. - 3.
+Approval of increase from eight (8) to ten (10) staff meetings is contingent upon the district's agreeing to moving DPPD to six (6) full days of instructional time. - 4.

-Non-traditional Staff Meetings:

-- (1) Agenda and/or discussion topic (s) will be determined the Friday before the scheduled non-traditional meetings.
-Safe School training modules shall be scheduled for the month of September. - (2) Within 5 days a report will be shared with the Building Administrator.
-Safe School training modules shall be completed by October 1st.

 Teachers will receive forty-eight (48) hours' notice of any staff meeting.